 3. Follow the Golden Rule.
 Simply stated, treat others the way you would like to be treated.
 The beautiful thing about this is how straight forward it is.
 Think how different everything would be if everyone followed this simple principle.
 There would be no crime, no war, and no murder.
 Granted, we cannot control the actions of other people, but we can control how we behave.
 When you treat others with this level of respect, they will naturally view you as likable?

 4. Work with others.
 There are plenty of opportunities to show cooperation and teamwork in all areas of life.
 Whether you are in a crowded store or heavy traffic, cooperation will make the experience more manageable.
 If you are driving a bit slower than some, move to the slow lane and allow others to pass.
 If you are grocery shopping, don’t leave your cart in the middle of the isle.
-By being aware of those around you and showing consideration you will be more likable
+These are simple things that show increased awareness of those around you.

 5. Smile often.
 Never underestimate the power of a smile.
 The effect is two-fold.
 It tends to elevate your mood and it lifts the spirits of those you smile at.
 If you don’t believe me, try this little experiment.
 For an entire day, before you say a word to anyone, smile first.
 If you’re walking past them, smile and say hello.
 Notice their reaction.
 Most will smile back and when they do, you will feel even better.
 When you look at other people, who do you view as more likable?
 Isn’t it true that a person with a smile on their face wins every time?

 6. Say I’m sorry.
 This is one of the first lessons we learn in life, yet some of us quickly forget it as we get older.
 The principle is very simple.
 If you wrong someone, or if you make a mistake, or if you hurt another person (intentionally or unintentionally), apologize for it.
 Don’t waste your time trying to assign blame.
-Be the first one to say I’m sorry and you will instantly be more likable.
+Again, simple things like being the first one to say I’m sorry instantly make you more likable.

 7. Be honest.
 Tell the truth, even when it doesn’t seem to be in your best interest to do so.
 There is a lot to be said for the person who can admit they’re wrong (see above) and come clean with their mistake.
 It should also be noted that telling a lie doesn’t fix anything.
 The problem or issue is still there, under the blanket of the lie, and it will stay there until the truth comes out.
 Honesty is a reflection of one’s self-dignity and integrity.
 By being honest and tactful, other honest people will find you more likable.